J.D. with honors, University of Florida Levin College of Law

 Legal Education Reform

-Lisa Radtke Bliss, associate clinical professor, director of experiential education and co-director of HeLP Legal Services Clinic, teaches in the live-client civil clinic that is part of an interdisciplinary community collaboration among Georgia State Law, Children’s Healthcare of Atlanta and Atlanta Legal Aid Society.
+Lisa Radtke Bliss, clinical professor, director of experiential education and co-director of HeLP Legal Services Clinic, teaches in the live-client civil clinic that is part of an interdisciplinary community collaboration among Georgia State Law, Children’s Healthcare of Atlanta and Atlanta Legal Aid Society.
 Bliss holds an adjunct faculty appointment in the Department of Pediatrics at Morehouse School of Medicine.
 The clinic enrolls law students, medical students and graduate students in the fields of social work, public health and bioethics.

 Bliss is a frequent presenter and consultant on interdisciplinary education and the development of law school clinics in the context of medical-legal partnership.
 She is active in supporting and developing clinical legal education and experiential education generally.
 For several years she co-chaired the Clinical Legal Education Association’s Best Practices Implementation Committee.
 Her study of best practices led to her role as co-editor and author of “Building on Best Practices: Transforming Legal Education in a Changing World,” with Deborah Maranville, Carolyn Kaas and Antoinette Sedillo Lopez, LexisNexis 2015.